 Faye is one of those tip-of-the-iceberg restaurants where beneath the fairly nondescript surface is a whole lot of hard graft and creativity.

-Located at the base of a new apartment building, the eatery has a 12-seat timber bar with an open kitchen at one end and room for 60 more diners throughout the rest of the space.
-Wooden wine shelves are set against one of the rainforest-green walls, and some hang over the bar, but that’s about it in terms of decor.
+The eatery has a 12-seat timber bar with an open kitchen at one end and room for 60 more diners throughout the rest of the space.
+Hanging wine shelves are set against rainforest-green walls, and that’s about it in terms of décor.

 Apart from the plumbing and electrical work, Faye’s three owners fitted out the restaurant themselves.
-Chefs Marcus Dimabuyo and Daniel Naylor, both formerly of Canberra fine diner Aubergine, and front-of-house manager Rhen Dodd (also winemaker at Ephemera Wines, a Yarra Valley producer) even made their own coffee cups, with help from Gordon Hickmott at Brixton Street Pottery, and poured and finished the concrete floor.
-“That was a fun day,” says Naylor, laughing.
+Chefs Marcus Dimabuyo and Daniel Naylor, both formerly of Canberra fine diner Aubergine, and front-of-house manager Rhen Dodd (also winemaker at Ephemera Wines, a Yarra Valley producer) even made their own coffee cups.

 If you’ve never eaten chicken heart before, do it here, where it arrives on a skewer with fermented cherries.
 This is food worth stepping out of your comfort zone for.

 Dodd looks after the vinyl selection, which favours funk and soul tunes, and a wine list which is largely Italian with a few French, Austrian, Victorian and South Australian drops.